 - Registration fees

-In Washington, DC, you must carry a permit and register with The Metropolitan Police Department (MPD) to purchase a firearm.
-While you must have the registration certificate to transfer firearm ownership lawfully, a Bill of Sale is still optional.
+In Washington, DC, you must carry a permit and register with the state’s Metropolitan Police Department (MPD) to purchase a firearm.
+While you must have the registration certificate to transfer firearm ownership lawfully, a bill of sale is still optional.
 However, they are good to have as a sales transaction record if needed.